Renato Fumagalli

 Renato Fumagalli is an Italian singer/songwriter, guitarist, and actor.
-He was the frontman of the Italian Beat group Gli Spioni, mostly known for their breakthrough hit "Mondo Capellone" (Italian for "Hippie World").
+He was the frontman of the Italian beat group Gli Spioni, mostly known for their breakthrough hit "Mondo capellone".

 Early life

 Renato Fumagalli was born in Milan on 6 June 1945.
 His father, Arnaldo Fumagalli, worked at Ramazzotti distillery.
 Her mother, Pippa Berichelli, was a nurse at San Raffaele Hospital.

 In 1963 Fumagalli met Franco Cisti while attending Liceo Classico Giuseppe Parini.
 They started playing together and in 1965 they formed Gli Spioni, together with Artemide Palafrenieri and Lippo Artusi.

 With Gli Spioni

-In early 1966, Gli Spioni were signed by LSDischi and they quickly released their first single Mondo Capellone (Italian for "Hippie World").
+In early 1966, Gli Spioni were signed by LSDischi and they quickly released their first single "Mondo capellone" (Italian for "Hippie World").

-Mondo Capellone entered the Cantagiro music contest in the summer of 1966 and was a big success.

-In late summer of 1966, Fumagalli and Cisti moved to the San Francisco Bay Area to attend several Acid Tests held by author Ken Kesey.
+"Mondo capellone" entered the Cantagiro music contest in the summer of 1966 and was a big success.
+In late summer of 1966, Fumagalli and Cisti moved to the San Francisco Bay Area to attend several Acid Tests held by the author Ken Kesey.
 During his stay, Fumagalli met Anton Szandor LaVey and he joined the Church of Satan.
 His growing drug addiction and his radical satanism caused several infights between the members of the band, that led to the disbanding of the band later that year.